folkerthoogenraad/dndjs/README.md

 # dndjs
 A Dungeons and Dragons (or simular) role play helper app/server.
 This works on any server, as long as your files in the server directory are run by node.js.
 It is, however, required to have a mysql server installed, for the server to connect to.
+Also make sure you have a database named dungeons (unless you change this in database.js).

+### Checklist
+ - nodejs installed
+ - apache2 (or different server)
+ - mysql installed

 ## Usage
 If you want to use this project on your own server, feel free to clone this repositoy, or download it as a zip file.
 To run it, all you realy need to change is: